graphbrain/graphbrain/docs/source/tutorials/hypergraph-operations.rst

     edge_iterator = hg.search(pattern)

-For example, with the current hypergraph, the executing the below code would produce the shown result:
+For example, with the current hypergraph, executing the below code would produce the shown result:

 ::